oSnwy/Frostbyte-USB-hub/README.md

 | Footprint and Symbol Download | [SnapEDA](https://www.snapeda.com/parts/SL2.1A/CoreChips%20ShenZhen%20CO.,Ltd/view-part/?company=Maple&amp;welcome=home) |

 ## TOTAL COST
-Total cost including assembly comes to around $52.94 CAD from JLCPCB.
+Total cost, including assembly, comes to around $52.94 CAD from JLCPCB.
 Attempting to order the PCB without assembly is not recommended due to the difficulty of soldering the crystal and capacitors.

 ## BOM for PCB
 | PART | QTY |